whosonfirst/go-whosonfirst-staticmaps/README.md

   -provider string
     	A valid go-staticmaps provider.
 Valid providers are: carto-dark,carto-light,cycle,opentopomap,osm,rasterzen,stamen-terrain,stamen-toner,thunderforest-landscape,thunderforest-outdoors,thunderforest-transport (default "stamen-toner")
   -save-as string
-    	Save the map to this path.
-If empty then the map will saved as {WOFID}.png.
+    	Save the map to this path. (default "map.png") -width int
-  -width int
     	The width in pixels of your new map. (default 640)
 ```